 Tap or click Scan now.

 After the virus has been removed, you might need to reinstall some software or restore lost information.
 Making regular backups of your files can help you avoid data loss if your PC gets infected again.
 If you haven't made backups in the past, it's a good idea to start now.
-For more information, see How to use File History.
+For more information, see Restoring files or folders using File History.